 - Above it, there’s a basic lash strap for attaching tripods and other bulkier objects.

-- One side of the rear panel has a tiny grip for “briefcase carry.”
-This works, but it’s a little smaller than we’d want, and it doesn’t offer a particularly balanced carry since it’s on the rear side.
+- One side of the rear panel has a small grip for “briefcase carry.”
+This works, but it’s a little smaller than we’d want, and it doesn’t offer an exceptionally balanced carry since it’s on the rear side.

-- There are also lash loops all around the outside of the pack that may be used to attach various items.
+- Lash loops are also around the outside of the pack that may be used to attach various items.